Deijin27/wren-xsequence/docs.md

 ### construct new(name, content)

 Creates element.
-Content can be text content, or XAttribute, XElement, XComment, or Sequence.
+Content can be string, node, attribute, or Sequence of those things.

 Anything else is converted with toString.
 Keep in mind that a Sequence will not be converted with toString, but rather, it is iterated over.